IMPORTANT NOTICE: A Declared State of Disaster is currently in place across Victoria. For more information, see: COVID-19 information for licensees

 For more information, see: Refunds and waiver of 2020 liquor licensing fees

-We are streamlining temporary limited licence applications for the supply of liquor for takeaway and delivery.
-We will make every effort to determine these applications within 72 hours (3 business days).
+We have streamlined temporary limited licence applications for the supply of liquor for takeaway and delivery.

 There is no fee associated with this application.